johnidm/text-classifier-docker-packed/README.md

 docker container run -e LANG_CODE=pt --rm -it -p 5000:5000 anton:v1
 ```

-Notice that `LANG_CODE` needs to be provided with you use it during the built image.
+Notice that, if `LANG_CODE` was specified as a `build-arg` when building the Docker image, it should also be provided as an environment variable when launching a container.
+Also, make sure the language codes match.

 - Sample request: